 - Outreachy organizers: There is a small set of organizers who oversee the entire Outreachy program.
 They review initial applications, find funding, onboard new communities, review intern selections, review internship feedback, answer questions, promote Outreachy, and work on the Outreachy website.

 - Software Freedom Conservancy: Outreachy's fiscal sponsor is Software Freedom Conservancy.
 That means they handle finances for Outreachy.
-Conservancy staff will invoice Outreachy sponsors, collect tax information from Outreachy interns, issue stipends to the Outreachy interns, and handle intern travel stipend reimbursement requests.
+Conservancy staff will invoice Outreachy sponsors, collect tax and payment information from Outreachy interns, and issue internship stipends to the Outreachy interns.

 A note on pronouns: The Outreachy website allows applicants, mentors, and coordinators to list their pronouns.
 Sometimes you may not know the gender identity of an Outreachy participant.
 In that case, please avoid using gender-specific language.
 In English, you should use gender neutral language (e.g. "person" instead of "woman" or "man").
 You should use gender neutral pronouns ("they" instead of "he" or "she").
 We ask that you avoid using gender-specific honorifics like "Mr", "Sir", "Mrs", "Miss", or "Ma'am".
 We recognize that languages other than English are heavily gendered.
 It may not be possible to use gender-neutral language in your native language, but we ask you to do so when communicating in English.